LuigiLegion/meetup-tracker/README.md

 ## Description

-Responsive web app that allows users to explore a curated list of upcoming tech meetups in New York City.
+Responsive web app that allows users to explore a curated list of upcoming tech meetups in NYC.

 MVP completed in 2 days for a solo project.